-Departing daily from October to May, the Bay of Fires Lodge Walk takes you hiking along one of the most stunning and remote stretches of coastline in the world, located at the North Eastern tip of Tasmania.
+Departing daily from October to May, the Bay of Fires Signature Walk (formerly Bay Of Fires Lodge Walk) takes you hiking along one of the most stunning and remote stretches of coastline in the world, located at the North Eastern tip of Tasmania.

 Led by experienced guides, and traveling in small groups, you’ll enjoy four blissful days exploring the Bay Of Fires’ breathtaking white sand beaches, tranquil waterways and the rich diversity of its coastal woodlands.